MaxP92/scanning_microscopy_ISHG/README.md

 # scanning_microscopy_ISHG
 Scanning microscope (orig. for nonlinear optical microscopy) to acquire images, with speciality for I-SHG microscopy

---- Infos ---
-Testing in Windows (7) x64
-Python x64 (but worked with x32), version 3.6 (worked with 3.4 and 3.5)
-with Anaconda3 (all basic packages)
-This API comprises previous uploads such as: github.com/MaxP92/iMic-Till-python if you have a iMic microscope (not the case for Nikon, Olympus, Thorlabs etc.) github.com/MaxP92/thorlabs_python_low-level if you have a Thorlabs XY stage (not the case for e.g. Prior or PI)

---- Needed ---
-- Anaconda 5.1
-- msl-loadlib (github.com/MSLNZ/msl-loadlib) if using Python x64
-- pyQt5 (to include in a GUI, but not mandatory)
-- pySerial
-- pyqtgraph
-- py nidaqmx (if using a NI acq. card)
-- all libraries for devices (Thorlabs, PI, Ocean Optics etc.)
- !!
-CHECK the file to_install.txt !!

 --- Best practices ---
 - create a folder "prog microscope 18" where all the GitHub files are located
 - create also a folder "Recycle imgs" (for the tmp cleaning)